-Have a hankering for Qantas Gold or Platinum membership?
+Fancy a fast track to elite Qantas Frequent Flyer status?
+From time to time, Qantas releases public double status credit offers.
 A double status credit offer could be your key to unlocking perks like lounge access, extra baggage allowance, priority upgrades and more.

-- Head here to register for the offer between 9 August and 14 August 2018 (note that all passengers in each booking needed to register separately to earn double status credits).
+- Register for the offer on a specific promotion page (note that all passengers in each booking need to register separately to earn double status credits).

-Once registered, travellers were able to make multiple bookings to earn double Status Credits during the promotion.
+Once registered, travellers are able to make multiple bookings to earn double Status Credits during the promotion.

-Hot tips on Qantas operated routes to maximise status credit earn
+Our tips on the best Qantas operated routes to maximise double status credit earn

-One of our most popular articles outlines how I achieved Qantas Gold Frequent Flyer status, simply by completing one round trip from Adelaide to Noumea, while leveraging a 50% status credit offer.
+One of the most popular articles on this site outlines how I achieved Qantas Gold Frequent Flyer status, simply by completing one round trip from Adelaide to Noumea, while leveraging a 50% status credit offer.
 It’s a popular status run that frequent flyers in the know post about often, and a ‘run’ that I completed a second time to achieve Qantas Platinum status.

 At the time of writing, business class fares on the following Qantas operated routes could offer good value for a Qantas status run: